jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 (3) Every iwi social service or cultural social service or child and family support service to whom a notice is given under subsection (1)﻿(b) is entitled to make submissions to the chief executive, and the chief executive shall have regard to those submissions before deciding whether or not to revoke the approval of that social service or support service.

 ### 400 Assessment of iwi social services, etc
-(1) Any social worker or other officer of the department authorised by the chief executive may, from time to time, carry out an assessment of an iwi social service or a cultural social service or a child and family support service for the purpose of assessing—
+(1) The chief executive may, from time to time, carry out an assessment of an iwi social service or a cultural social service or a child and family support service for the purpose of assessing—
   (a) the operation of that social service or support service:
   (b) the standards of care being provided for the children and young persons who are in the care or custody or under the guardianship of that social service or support service:
   (c) the practices and procedures applying in respect of the social service or support service.
-(2) Every social worker or officer of the department who carries out an assessment of an iwi social service or a cultural social service or a child and family support service under subsection (1) shall prepare a report on that assessment for the chief executive, and a copy of that report shall be supplied by the chief executive to that social service or support service.
+(2) The chief executive’s delegate who carries out an assessment of an iwi social service or a cultural social service or a child and family support service under subsection (1) shall prepare a report on that assessment for the chief executive, and a copy of that report shall be supplied by the chief executive to that social service or support service.

 ### 401 Powers of persons carrying out assessment of iwi social service, etc
-(1) For the purpose of carrying out an assessment of an iwi social service or a cultural social service or a child and family support service under section 400, a social worker or other officer of the department authorised by the chief executive may—
+(1) For the purpose of carrying out an assessment of an iwi social service or a cultural social service or a child and family support service under section 400, the chief executive’s delegate or an officer of the department authorised by the chief executive may—
   (a) at any reasonable time enter any premises that are occupied by the social service or support service and that provide residential accommodation for children or young persons who are in the care or custody or under the guardianship of the social service or support service and inspect any part of those premises:
   (b) interview—
     (i) the convener of the social service or, as the case requires, the director of the support service:
     (ii) any officer or employee of the social service or support service:
   (c) communicate with any person having the care of any child or young person who is in the care or custody or under the guardianship of that social service or support service and with that child or young person:
   (d) examine any documents or records that are held by that social service or support service and that relate to any child or young person who is in the care or custody or under the guardianship of the social service or support service.
-(2) Every social worker or officer shall give reasonable notice of that person's intention to enter any premises pursuant to subsection (1)﻿(a) to the social service or support service concerned.
+(2) A person intending to enter any premises must give reasonable notice of his or her intention to do so to the social service or support service concerned.
-(3) Every social worker or officer shall, on entering any premises under this section, and when requested at any subsequent time, produce—
-  (a) evidence of that person's authority to enter the premises; and (b) evidence of that person's identity.
+(3) The person must on entering any premises, and if requested at any subsequent time, produce— (a) evidence of that person's authority to enter the premises; and (b) evidence of that person's identity.
-(4) Any social worker or officer who is carrying out an assessment under section 400 may at any time be accompanied by such other person or persons (including a medical practitioner) as may be necessary to carry out the assessment.
+(4) The person who is carrying out an assessment under section 400 may at any time be accompanied by such other person or persons (including a medical practitioner) as may be necessary to carry out the assessment.

 ### 402 Convener of iwi social service or cultural social service to have power of decision for purposes of this Act
 Where, pursuant to any provision of this Act, a child or young person is placed in the care or custody or under the guardianship of an iwi social service or a cultural social service, the convener of that social service shall have and may exercise or carry out, on behalf of the social service, all rights, powers, and duties in respect of the child or young person that are conferred or imposed on the social service by virtue of this Act.